6 free online courses that will pimp up your CV

 Inbound marketing course

 Course by: Hubspot Academy

-Qualification: Own certification
+Qualification: Hubspot Academy's own certification

 Inbound marketing refers to the process of using marketing methods such as blogs, podcasts, social media and other off-site methods to direct people to a company's website.

-Essentially, it's about using new innovative methods of getting new traffic onto a company's website in the hope that they'll convert to customers.
+Essentially, it's about using new and innovative methods of getting new traffic onto a company's website in the hope that they'll convert to customers.

 Course by: Vision2Learn

 Duration: 9-11 weeks (suggested study 10 hours per week)